 What is a Special Focus Facility?

 CMS inspects nursing homes regularly to help to ensure nursing home residents are receiving the quality of care that adheres to both state and federal standards.
-While you can read more specific details about the SFF program in the CMS downloadable pdf available online, here are some quick facts to help you understand more about SFF facilities.
+While you can read more specific details about the SFF program, here are some quick facts to help you understand more about SFF facilities.

 When considering candidates for the SFF program, CMS site inspectors are looking for: